A Multiplex Approach Against Disturbance Propagation in Nonlinear Networks with Delays: MAIN METHODOLOGICAL RESULTS

-Specifically, we make use of Proposition \ref{prop: weighted} to select the control gains so that the robotic network is $\sL_\infty$-Input-to-State Scalable.
-In particular, we note that the choice of the control protocol (\ref{equ: fbl_control}) with coupling functions (\ref{equ: fbl_coupling}) guarantees the fulfillment of $C1$.
-Hence, we now only need to find a set of control gains that fulfills $C2$ and $C3$. {To this aim, in Proposition \ref{prop: weighted}, we pick all transformation matrices to be the same, say $T_i=T_j=\bar{T}$ $\forall i,j$.
-Then,} as shown in Appendix \ref{app:optimization}, the problem of finding control gains that fulfill these two conditions can be recast as the following optimisation problem:
+Next, we design the control gains so that these fulfill $C2$ and $C3$.
+As shown in the Appendix \ref{app:optimisation}, the problem of finding control gains that fulfill these two conditions can be recast as the following optimisation problem: